Diploma of Business (BSB50120)

-If you are interested in this course and believe you may qualify for course credit, come speak to one of our team members today to find out how we can help you!
+If you are interested in this course and believe you may qualify for course credit, come speak to one of our Student & Administration Support personnel today to find out how we can help you!

-We do not believe in our students just learning for the sake of passing their exams.
-This is why the assessment for this course is conducted using a combination of realistic workplace simulated tasks, projects, knowledge tests, and response to case studies – NO EXAMS!
+We do not believe in our students just learning for the sake of passing their assessments.
+This is why the assessment structured for this course is conducted using a combination of realistic workplace simulated tasks, projects, written reports and knowledge tests – NO EXAMS!
 The following provides a brief explanation of the assessment methods that are to be applied:

 The student is required to undertake a range of projects in the context of his or her own workplace or on a case study that is provided by the assessor.
-A project will require the creation of various workplace documents (reports, memos, etc.).
-Projects may have a practical presentation component where the student may be asked to present or role-play the outcomes of their project or research.
+A project will require the creation of various workplace documents (such as ledgers and financial reports).
+Projects may have a practical component to it where the student may be asked to present or role-play the outcomes or findings of their project work.